Trader’s Notebook: S&P 500

 3:30 p.m.
 New York time

 9:35 a.m.
-New York time
+New York time.

 What’s happening now.
-The S&P 500 E-mini futures continued to fall overnight, from the 5670s to the 5610s.
+The S&P 500 E-mini futures rose from 6017.75 to 6072 overnight and then drew back to the 6030s as the opening bell approached.

-[S&P 500 E-mini futures at 3:30 p.m, 50-minute bars, with volume]
+[S&P 500 E-mini futures at 3:30 p.m., 45-minute bars, with volume]

 Elliott Wave Theory wave labels.
 Each wave listed on the charts has two components: A wave number, and a subscript in curly brackets that place the wave’s position in the fractal strucutre in relationship to Intermediate degree.
 The present Intermediate degree, wave 5{0}, began its rise on February 11, 2016 from 1810.10 and is still underway.